DenisSergeevitch/txt-as-a-sampler/README.md

 This tool implements vocabulary-constrained text generation.
 The model can only output words (and punctuation/whitespace) that exist in your provided corpus file.
 The output won't necessarily reproduce your file verbatim—it just can't use *new* words beyond what's in your vocabulary file.

-Inspired by the "biblically-accurate-sampler" concept, generalized to work with any plaintext corpus in multiple languages (English, Russian, Ukrainian, etc.).
+Inspired by the "biblically-accurate-sampler" concept by @voooooogel (https://x.com/voooooogel), generalized to work with any plaintext corpus in multiple languages (English, Russian, Ukrainian, etc.).

 ## How It Works